torres-federico-e/torres-federico-e/README.md

 ## Hi there! 👋 📈
-I'm **@torres-federico-e** currently Ssr.
-Data engineer with a passion for all things data.
-I 've had prior experience with Data Science and machine learning, predictive modeling, and geo data processing.
-However, now I've switched to the data preparation, data and system architecture needed to scale businesses and prepare them in the world of data and analytics.
-I've worked with data projects from every angle possible building solutions for companies and products; from simple SQL analytics, to Pipeline alignment and consolidations, to maintaining and tuning production Churn Machine Learning models.
-Today I keep deep diving into what I feel is my niche, Data Engineering.
-I enjoy attention to detail, good work, and clean and clever visualizations.
+I'm **@torres-federico-e** Data engineer with a passion for data projects.
+I've had a broad data experience, from working with Machine Learning sales and churn predictive modeling, to building geo-data processing pipelines for the Telco industry, to building adhoc analytic reports and Dashbords as part of Data Analytics teams.

+Currently working with Cloud System Architecture for scalable data systems and pocesses.

+## Experience
+Data engineering work, specially with python and data pipeline development for Cloud projects ,data reconciliation, cleaning and preparation:
+- Cloud Data Engineer at Salesforce; AWS systems, processes and pipelines design.
+- Data scientist/Data Pipeline engineer; Telecommunications (Telefonica-Movistar).
+- Data Analytics Team; report and BI dashboard building (Buenos Aires Government)s.

 ## What I Do ✏️
-As a Data engineer I have the most experience in designing scalable data pipelines that enable efficient and reliable data processing, both for normal volumes and using Big Data technologies.
-I have worked with Telecommunications industry and .
-I have experience working with some important data technologies including **Python, PySpark, Hive SQL, and Hadoop**.
+Scalable data pipeline design for efficient and reliable data processing.
+Big Data processing.
+Cloud data pipeline and system configuration.
+Experience working with data processing in **Python, PySpark, Hive SQL**.
 I've been also working with AWS Cloud lately.

 ## Projects 📝
 Currently diving into personal development projects, some open source collaborations to contribute to the community and hone my skills.